sourcegraph/handbook/content/departments/people-talent/swag.md

 ### How to order a welcome kit

 After the offer letter has been signed, the People team will email the new hire instructions to order their new hire welcome kit.
-The email will include a link to submit their order for a New Hire Welcome Kit and they’ll get to choose between the Form-fitted shirt and the Unisex shirt. **It is important for teammates to choose only one and redeem it just once, as the links can be used multiple times.
+The email will include a link to submit their order for a New Hire Welcome Kit and they’ll get to choose between the Form-fitted shirt and the Unisex shirt. **It is important for teammates to choose only one and redeem it just once.
 Please do not share the link publicly.**

 Once they click on the link that corresponds to the T-shirt type they want, the new hire will need to follow these two simple steps: